About the project

 We have now submitted a planning application to Lancaster City Council.
 The application can be found on the Lancaster City Council’s planning portal here or by searching this reference number: 25/01055/FUL.

-Since engaging with the community, and following a review of our plans, we have proposed some changes to our application, which are outlined below.
+Since engaging with the community, and following a review of our plans, we have proposed some changes to our application.
 These changes have been made to reduce the environmental impact of the proposed substation extension.
+More information on our proposals can be found below).

 Officers at the council will now assess our application, and work with the project team to review the reports and assessments that have been submitted.